gleechi/gleechi.github.io/pages/0.15.0/unity/external_controllers/unity_vg_ec_mousehand.md

 This is an external controller class that supports a Mouse controller as an external controller.

-There are no requirements to use this controller, so you can use the "Mouse Hand" option to [AutoSetup](unity_component_myvirtualgrasp.0.15.0.html#autosetup) your VG configuration.
+There are no requirements to use this controller, so you can use the "VG_EC_MouseHand" profile to setup your [MyVirtualGrasp](unity_component_myvirtualgrasp.0.15.0.html#controller-profile) configuration.

-### AutoSetup

-* will set "External" to "MouseHand"
-* will set "FingerControlType" to "BY_ANIMATION"
-* will set "Origin" to "None"

 ## Functionality